Free skew monoidal categories: Background on clubs and operads

 and now the pullback

 and $[\phi,\phi]$ has a unique operad structure for which $p$ and $q$ are morphisms of operads.
-A normal colax morphism $\ct\to[\phi,\phi]$ corresponds to a 2-cell between lax morphisms of normal colax algebras.
+A colax morphism $\ct\to[\phi,\phi]$ corresponds to a 2-cell between lax morphisms of colax algebras.

-\begin{definition} We write $\nc\ct\Algl$ for the 2-category of normal colax \ct-algebras, lax morphisms, and algebra 2-cells, and we write $\ct\Algl$ for the full sub-2-category of strict algebras.
-Similarly we write $\nc\ct\Algs$ and $\ct\Algs$ for the (non-full) sub-2-categories of strict morphisms. \end{definition}
+\begin{definition} We write $\clx\ct\Algl$ for the 2-category of colax \ct-algebras, lax morphisms, and algebra 2-cells, and we write $\nc\ct\Algl$ and $\ct\Algl$ for the full sub-2-categories of normal colax algebras and strict algebras.
+Similarly we write $\clx\ct\Algs$, $\nc\ct\Algs$ and $\ct\Algs$ for the (non-full) sub-2-categories of strict morphisms. \end{definition}

 There are analogous 2-categories with pseudomorphisms, designated with a subscript ps, and of colax morphisms, with a subscript c.
-In many cases there are parallel results for each such flavour of weak morphism, and we write $\nc\ct\Algw$ or $\ct\Algw$ if we do not need to specify a particular choice.
+In many cases there are parallel results for each such flavour of weak morphism, and we write $\clx\ct\Algw$, $\nc\ct\Algw$, or $\ct\Algw$ if we do not need to specify a particular choice.

 Before leaving this section we record the following standard fact.